Myanmar Water Festival and Burmese New Year Tour

 • On the way to Kalaw, the scenery is beautiful.
 We will see paddy filed, local flowers filed, and meet with ethnic tribe.

-• Upon arrival at Kalaw, transfer to your hotel for check in.
+• Upon arrival at Kalaw, have a first glimpse and walk around town to soak in the vibe.
 The town still feels like a high-altitude holiday resort – the air is cool, the atmosphere is calm and the tree-lined streets still contain a smattering of colonial-era architecture.

 Saturday 19th April – Kalaw and Inle Lake